 Tel: 01227 (82)3147

-Elena is currently Director (Professional Studies) of the Global Europe Centre (GEC) at Kent, which offers a unique framework for the research-led inter-disciplinary and cross-site (Brussels & Canterbury) multi-user collaboration.
-Elena is also the School’s CEELBAS representative, and a UACES/BASEES liaison officer.
+Elena is a co-founder and Director (Professional Studies) of the Global Europe Centre at Kent.
+The GEC offers a unique framework for research-led inter-disciplinary and cross-site (Brussels and Canterbury) multi-user collaboration.